digitalcraftsman/hugo-icarus-theme/exampleSite/content/post/introducing-icarus-and-its-features.md

 ## Mathematical equations

-In case you need to display equations you can insert your Latex or MathML code and it works out of the box thanks to [MathJax](https://www.mathjax.org).
+In case you need to display equations you can insert your LaTeX or MathML code and it works out of the box thanks to [MathJax](https://www.mathjax.org).

     \[ z = r \cdot (\sin{\phi} + \cos{\phi} \cdot i) \]